rb12345/gnuplot_i/gnuplot_i.md

 Tutorial
 --------

-The procedure to display graphics in a gnuplot session is then as follows:
+The procedure to display graphics in gnuplot is then as follows:

 ### Open a new gnuplot session